Moesif/moesif-browser-js/README.md

 ```

+#### disableFetch, boolean, optional, default false.

+Starting from version 1.4.0, this SDK also instruments fetch API if it is not polyfilled.
+Some browsers may use fetch under XmlHTTPRequest, then it is possible events get duplicated.
+In this case, disable fetch will fix the issue.

 ## Examples

 - Example setup for [react-boilerplate](https://github.com/Moesif/moesif-react-boilerplate-example).
 For React apps, if you set up server side rendering, please ensure that this library is only initiated on the client side.
 - Example setup for an [Etherum Dapp](https://github.com/Moesif/moesif-ethereum-js-example).

 ## Credits for moesif-browser-js